monstercameron/Zerver/docs/SLOTS.md

 ## Storage Details

-Internally, slots are stored in `CtxBase.slots`:
+Internally, in the current MVP, slots are stored in `CtxBase.slots` as a map from `u32` (the integer representation of the `Slot` enum tag) to opaque pointers:

 ```zig
 slots: std.AutoHashMap(u32, *anyopaque) = undefined,